 Your Life Story

-I’d like to talk to you today about the importance of you writing your life story.
-I think it is important to delve into this subject again.
-Every time I’m having a card game with a few people or just coffee.
-I ask them if they ’have written their life story or if they have any plans to do it!
+I think it is important and forgive me if I said this before!
+Every time I’m having a card game with a few people or just coffee, I ask them if they have written their life story or if they have any plans to do it!
 I explained to them that it’s not that difficult even if you just write it on line paper.
 If you have access to word document on your computer or tablet you can write it there.
-Printed out or if it is just online paper, you can go to Staples and have it coil bound.
-Bingo.
-You have a record of your life for your children or grandchildren to read.
+Printed out or if it is just on lined paper, you can go to Staples and have it coil bound.
+BIngo , you have a record of your life for your children or grandchildren to read.

 One day when I was waiting at the lab to have blood work done, I was in conversation with a gentleman in the next seat.
-He said that his mother was still living on her own and very healthy at 86 years of age and I thought this is a really good time for him to sit down with her and explain how important it is to him if she would write her life story.
+He said that his Mother was still living on her own and very healthy at 86 years of age and I thought this is a really good time yo tell him to sit down with her and explain how important it is to him if she would write her life story.
+And I told him just that.
 He told me that his mom was 13 years old and his dad was 14 years old when they came to Canada from Germany.
 They had survived WW2 in Germany and met and married after coming to Canada.
 There must be interesting stories of each parent.

 One friend of my youngest daughter told me how happy she is that I write about my life in my blog.
-She was at her grandmother’s funeral and after listing to family members recall all the things Gramma had done and she had idea what great things her Grama had done.
-If she had talked about her life and written these things done she could have known so much more.
+She was at her grandmother’s funeral and after listing to family members recalled many things her Gramma had done.
+She had never heard any of this before.
+She wished her Gramma had written about her life.

 Start writing today!